Last updated: 09/2019

 Changes in Ozone Nonattainment Areas

 In order to help downwind states and communities meet and maintain the 2008 ozone standard, EPA finalized the CSAPR Update in September 2016 to address the transport of ozone pollution that crosses state lines in the eastern United States.
-Implementation began in May 2017 to further reduce ozone season NOₓ emissions from power plants in 22 states in the East.
+Implementation began in May 2017 to further reduce ozone season NOₓ emissions from power plants in 22 states in the eastern US.

 - Clean Air Status and Trends Network (CASTNET)